 Updated: April 19, 2018 with new features, including a comparison between 360 mode and the new 180 mode.

 Updated: December 13, 2017 added holiday update

 Updated: December 11, 2017 added Discounts and deals

 Updated: December 8, 2017 with review and tutorial.

 Updated: December 5, 2017 with new sample video and stabilization test, key features, package contents, tutorial

 Updated: November 19, 2017 with sample user videos

 Originally posted: October 31, 2017

 Rylo is a San Francisco-based startup made by former Apple and Instagram engineers.
-On October 31, they announced an eponymous fully spherical 4K 360 camera that features stabilization and the increasingly popular ability to frame the 360 video as a conventional 16:9 video.
-Here is the promo video:
+On October 31, 2017, they announced an eponymous fully spherical 4K 360 camera that features stabilization and the ability to frame the 360 video as a conventional 16:9 video.
+On November 8, 2018, Rylo issued a major update that increased the video resolution to 5.8K, and they also added a desktop app for Mac (Windows version TBA).
+Here is the new trailer for Rylo:

 RYLO camera specifications and features